 Store any leftover tart in the fridge, either covered with aluminum foil or in an airtight container.
 Let the tart warm back up to room temperature before serving.
 You can also lightly warm the tart in the oven for a few minutes.

-Yes, you can transfer the tart into a freezer bag (whole or cut into quarters) and freeze.
+Transfer the tart into a freezer bag (whole or cut into quarters) and freeze.
 To thaw, let the tart sit on the kitchen counter for about 2 hours.
 Right before serving, briefly warm the tart up in the oven.

 Full Printable Recipe

-Apple Frangipane Tart with Cranberries, Orange and Cardamom
+Apple Cranberry Frangipane Tart

 Equipment: